ansys/actions/doc/source/migrations/index.rst

 **Migration steps:**

 - To set up your repository to use the ``ansys/actions/doc-changelog`` action, see the :ref:`docs_changelog_action_setup`.
-- To upload vulnerability advisories to the PyAnsys Dashboard, see the :ref:`pyansys_dashboard_upload`.
 - To set up your repository to use the ``ansys/actions/doc-deploy-changelog`` action, see the :ref:`doc_deploy_changelog_action_setup`.

 Version ``v5``